odewahn/docker-jumpstart/public/additional-resources.md

 * [The Docker Documentation Page](http://docs.docker.com/userguide/).
 Docker's documentation is great, if somewhat sprawling.
 * [The Docker Book](http://www.dockerbook.com/).
 An awesome resource from [James Turnbull](http://www.jamesturnbull.net/), a prolific author and VP of Services at Docker, Inc.
 * [CenturyLink Labs](http://www.centurylinklabs.com/).
 An amazing collection of how to articles and interviews with leading people in the Docker field.
+* [Awesome Docker](https://github.com/veggiemonk/awesome-docker).
+A curated list of Docker resources and projects.

 ## Other tools in the Docker ecosystem